kyma-project/docker-registry/README.md

 ## Overview

 Docker Registry module aims to provide a lightweight, open-source Docker registry for storing and distributing container images in kubernetes environment.
-It could be used in development and testing environments where a full-fledged, highly-available, production-grade registry is not necessary (We do not recommend using it in production environments).
+It could be used in self-contained development clusters or testing environments allowing you to test deployments in an isolated system.
-Use the Docker Registry module as a part of a Kyma or Kubernetes runtimes to manage container images that are deployed within the cluster.
-This is particularly useful for self-contained development clusters or for testing deployments in an isolated system.
+Usage on production clusters, where a full-fledged, highly-available, production-grade registry is necessary, is not recomended.

 Docker Registry module comes with a dedicated kubernetes operator for efortless installation and upgrades.
 It manages the lifecycle of the Docker Registry resources according to the desired specification expressed via dedicated `Dockerregistry` Custom Resource.
 Read more about configuration options in the [user documentation](./docs/user).